Top News. Today's Headlines. 100% Exclusive. Must-Read

 Why US startups do not look at the European market

-This was exactly the challenge discussed during the Innovation Industry Talk “Beyond Borders: Scaling US Medtech Startups”, held on October 29 in San Francisco and organized by Mind the Bridge and Theras.
+This was exactly the challenge discussed during the Innovation Industry Talk “Beyond Borders: Scaling US Medtech Startups”, held on October 29 in San Francisco and organised by Mind the Bridge and Theras.

 Unfortunately, this problem is relevant to universities in many countries.
 This is evident from the map: a number of countries are not even present.